nemo0622/pokeemerald-expansion/README.md

     - Credit to Wergan on DeviantArt and Omega on WhackaHack for various other PSS-style icons
 - New Gen 5 inspired map popups, ported from BSBob by [RavePossum](https://github.com/ravepossum/pokeemerald)
 - Improved Battle Backgrounds by RavePossum and Ruki
+- New Archie sprite based on ORAS design by Muzyun and SlayerOne998

 ## Bugs and Future Plans